willfranck/react-demo-travel-site/README.md

-Visit San Andreas - React Demo
+# Visit San Andreas - A React Demo

 This is my first React project focusing on easily reusable, maintainable, and updatable components